13 minsPublished on 7/27/2022

-Everything you need to know about how mining works and why it’s necessary.
+What you need to know about how Bitcoin mining works, the incentives it provides to miners, its risks, and why it's necessary.

 By Mohammad Musharraf

-Since its inception in 2009, Bitcoin has disrupted money and commerce by introducing a decentralized payment method and store of value.
-Launched in the aftermath of the 2008 financial crisis, it provides the foundation for an alternative financial system that eliminates the dependence on centralized intermediaries and authorities.
+Since its inception in 2009, Bitcoin has disrupted money and commerce by introducing a decentralized payment method.
+Launched in the aftermath of the 2008 financial crisis, Bitcoin laid the foundation for cryptocurrency in an alternative financial system that eliminates the dependence on centralized intermediaries and authorities.

 Unlike fiat currencies, which involve centralized ledgers, Bitcoin's issuance and storage happen algorithmically over a community-governed, distributed ledger network, more commonly known as a blockchain.
 This makes the question of network security more challenging than in traditional finance: in the absence of a central authority, the network needs a way to verify legitimate transactions and eliminate fraudulent ones.

 Enter Bitcoin mining: the process of securing the network, preventing double-spending, and regulating BTC circulation.
-Anyone can mine Bitcoin, which is key to the network's decentralization.
-And despite the challenges discussed later in this article, mining Bitcoin has been a lucrative pursuit especially for tech-savvy individuals.
+Anyone can participate in mining Bitcoin, which is key to the network's decentralization and security.
+And despite the challenges discussed later in this article, Bitcoin mining has been a lucrative pursuit, especially for tech-savvy individuals with the means to bankroll expensive mining equipment.

 But what exactly is mining?
 How can something digital be “mined” in the first place?
 And why is it necessary?